Jump to navigation

-Horn craft of Odisha has been around since the time of Sri Krushna Chandra Gajapati Narayan Deb, which was in 1892.
+Horn craft of Orissa has been around since the time of Sri Krushna Chandra Gajapati Narayan Deb, which was in 1892.
 He was the Maharaja of Paralakhemundi.
-Even prior to his reign horn crafts were practiced, but during his reign a lot of carpenters by birth took up horn craft.
-It is said that during a fireworks display a hollowed horn was used as a container, where the Maharaja observed a very unique characteristic of horn, he noticed it’s plasticity.
+Even prior to his reign horn crafts were practiced, but during his reign a lot of carpenters by birth took up horn crafts.
+It is said that during a fireworks display a hollowed horn was used as a container, where the Maharaja observed a very unique characteristic of horn, he noticed its plasticity.
 Upon observing this he then asked for a detailed crane of which he had seen a wooden sculpture to be sculpted using horn.
 He was so pleased with the artifact and also realized the potential of the craft that he set up a workshop and assigned his carpenters to carve using horn.
-He decided and made a dedicated team for horn craftsmen who would concentrate on the craftsmanship of the product as well as the accurate anatomy of the bird or animal that was to be carved from the horn.
+He decided and made a dedicated team of horn craftsmen who would concentrate on the craftsmanship of the product as well as the accurate anatomy of the bird or animal that was to be carved from the horn.

-As we heard from the artisan that due to the reduction in the demand of the product the total number of artisans has also drastically reduced.
+As we heard from the artisan that due to the reduction in the demand for the product the total number of artisans has also drastically reduced.
 In the district of Cuttack from around 150 to 200 artisans the number has come down to 2-3 artisans in the last 20 years.

 Over the years although the products that are being created might have changed, the procedure in which these artifacts are being created has not.
 Tribes of Santhals, Oraons & Marijas mainly practice this art form.

-Utkalika - Orissa State Emporium is an organization which is promoting arts and crafts, helping artisans by buying the products from the local artisans in bulk and sell them in shops and malls.
+Utkalika - Orissa State Emporium is an organization which is promoting arts and crafts, helping artisans by buying the products from the local artisans in bulk and selling them in shops and malls.
 Most of these artisans today are selling and advertising their products in arts and crafts exhibitions.